Find Your Fish

 Murray Cod (Maccullochella peelii peelii)

 The Murray Cod or Maccullochella peelii peelii is a very large freshwater fish that is found exclusively in Australia.
-Also known as Cod, Greenfish and Goodoo, these fish can grow to 183 cm, 113 Kg (6 ft, 250 lbs), and are the well represented in many pubs in Australia!
-Unfortunately, due to overfishing and habitat destruction the numbers of this once abundant fish have drop considerably.
+Also known simply as Cod, Greenfish or Goodoo, these fish can grow to 183 cm, 113 Kg (6 ft, 250 lbs), and are well represented in numerous pubs in Australia!
+Unfortunately, due to over-fishing and habitat destruction, the numbers of this once abundant fish have drop considerably.
 It is now listed as a threatened species.

-While the Murray Cod is normally caught fishing, there are many people in Australia that actually keep these fish as an aquatic pet.
+While the Murray Cod is normally considered to be just a game fish, there are many people in Australia that actually keep these fish as an aquatic pet.
 You can check out a Murray Cod underwater in the video below...

 If you have any more information about the Murray Cod that you would like to share please leave it below...